braidn/blrrrg/about/index.md

 I found myself bored with technology and decided to take up Ruby/Rails along with programming for the web.
 As an aside, I actually began an on-again-off-again relationship with programming when I was 16 with Python and table based HTML.
-In the past 4 years I have found and grown my passion for crafting code.
+In the past 7 years I have found and grown my passion for crafting code.
 Now, I create things using a combination of Ruby/Rails/Javascript/HTML/Vim but, this is always in flux.

-I currently work for the best damn place to work: CANADA.
-In addition, I may work there but, I have no knowledge of [this incident][15].
+Currently I am working for a wonderful beauty company named: [Glossier][17].
 Below you will find a plethora of methods to get in contact with me.
 Please do.

 __CURRENT hire-ability Status:__ [NTB][6] ([TAKEN][13])